 - Plaza Restaurant table service sandwiches.
 Perhaps one of the worse value locations on the Disney Dining Plan

-- Tony’s Town Square Restaurant which seems to be universally disliked but actually I quite like it.
+- Tony’s Town Square Restaurant, seems to be universally disliked but actually I quite like it.

 Frontierland is the home to the American Old West of the 19th century.
 It forms part of the parade route and often quieter spots are found here compared to Main Street USA.